Sunglasses are a staple of the summer months. Sure, they help you accessorize your favorite look, but they do so much more.

 There are many ocular conditions that in part occur from sun exposure.
 One condition that most people are aware of is cataract development.
-Cataracts occur as the lens inside the eye ages and clouds.
+Cataracts occur as the lens inside the eye ages and clouds, and may require cataract treatment.
 This clouding can occur more quickly if there is excess sun exposure.

 Macular degeneration is another condition that can occur with age.
 While there is a genetic component, and an association with smoking, sun exposure can also play a role.

 There are lesser known conditions associated with sun exposure as well.

 One of these conditions is pterygium development.
 A pterygium is a growth from the conjunctiva, or white part of the eye, onto the cornea, or clear central portion of the eye.
 A pterygium can induce excessive astigmatism and cause irritation of the eye that requires consistent lubrication.
 Is it thought they occur due to the reflection of light from the sun, off the bridge of the nose, onto the eye.

 Lesions of the skin or eyelids can also be caused by excessive sun exposure.
 The most common lesion to develop from prolonged UV exposure is basal cell carcinoma.
 Any new or expanding lesions need to be identified, possibly biopsied, and removed if noticed.

 Nearly all of these conditions occur more commonly and more quickly along the equator, as there is increased sun and UV exposure.
 However, not all harmful sun exposure occurs in warm environments.
 There are conditions caused by the sun in very cold environments.